wpscholar/gutenberg/blocks/rich-text/README.md

 *Optional.* A list of autocompleters to use instead of the default.

+### `inlineToolbar: String`

+*Optional.* Render the formatting toolbar inline, next to the rich text field.
+Needs to be a string that can be used with the `justify-content` CSS property.

 ## RichText.Content

 When using RichText in the edit function of blocks, the usage of `RichText.Content` is recommended in the save function of your blocks to save the correct HTML.